+Figure 3 Frame 80 from the “Kimono” sequence (low delay LC, QP=32).

 Source Code

 The software implementation utilizes the boundary strength array to indicate what type of adaptation the deblocking filter needs to perform in case of AMP 16x4 partitions.
 This is an implementation choice and it is not the intention to introduce boundary strength changes.